fadnesscharlie/reading-notes/401/postgres.md

 - `SELECT * FROM person WHERE gender = 'Female' AND (first_name = 'Jennifer' OR first_name = 'Sarah');`
   - We can sort even further to get only females named Jennifer
     - We can add parentheses around a conditional to sort by more variables

+## Comparison Operators

+- `SELECT 1 = 1;`
+  - This will return either a `t` or `f` for true or false.
+- The operator can be used for `=`, `<=`, and even `<>` for not true
+- You can compare them between data and not just numbers.

+## Limit, Offset, and Fetch

+- You can select which rows you want to see with Limit and Offset.
+  - In doing so, you would have to use `SELECT * FROM person LIMIT 5;`
+    - This will show only the first 5.
+  - `SELECT * FROM person OFFSET 5 LIMIT 5;`
+    - This will return ropws 6-10.
+  - Using variations you can use Offset and Limit by itself
+- More of SQL standard would be to use Fetch.
+  - `SELECT * FROM person OFFSET 5 FETCH FIRST <num/blank for first> ROW ONLY;`
+    - This will return rows 6 - whatever number you declare after 6.
+      - Example would be:
+        - `SELECT * FROM person OFFSET 5 FETCH FIRST 10 ROW ONLY;`
+          - You will get the rows between 5 and 15

+## In

+- Instead of using `SELECT * FROM person WHERE country_of_birth = 'France' OR country_of_birth = 'Brazil' OR country_of_birth = 'China'`
+  - You can short hand this to `SELECT * FROM person WHERE country_of_birth IN ('China', 'Brazil', 'France')`

+## Between

+- You can select between two things, especially for our `date_of_birth`
+  - `SELECT * FROM person WHERE date_of_birth BETWEEN DATE '2000-01-01' AND '2015-01-01'`
+    - We will see all people who were born between 2000 and 2015.

 ## Other Notes